A Haitian girl searches through the remnants of her home for possessions after it was destroyed by Hurricane Matthew in 2016

 Hurricanes are especially catastrophic in countries where there is widespread poverty, deforestation and inadequate emergency services.
 Strong winds, heavy rain, tidal surges, flooding and mudslides can kill or injure thousands.
 Children and families who live in coastal areas or in poorly-constructed housing are among the most vulnerable.
 Ineffective evacuation plans only heighten the danger.

-When a community is hard hit by a hurricane, children often have no choice but to flee their homes in search of safety — sometimes even orphaned and alone.
+When a community is hard hit by a hurricane, children often have no choice but to flee their homes in search of safety — with family members or on their own.
 Flooding can disable sanitation facilities and lead to contaminated water supplies, creating breeding grounds for deadly waterborne diseases.
 There are often food shortages, followed by rising rates of malnutrition.

 © UNICEF/UN0368004/Ruiz Sotomayor